filiphric/how-to-steal-ai-job/slides.md

 <!--
 - there’s something called the highlight reel effect
 - it’s this sense of falsified reality - a feeling that everyone else is living happy and perfect life
-- when in reality, we only see what people want to show and edit all the bad stuff
+- when in reality, we **only see what people want to show** and edit all the bad stuff
-- it’s like that friend from high school that spent fridays drinking and now somehow owns Tesla
+- you are showered with all the positive
 - but our brains don’t seem to process that too well and make us feel like we are missing out
 - same thing might be happening to us in relation to AI and the speed of it’s development
 - we are seeing how AI is doing crazier and crazier stuff every day